 Having goals in place gives your business direction.
 Defining and executing your vision is difficult without solid goals, leaving room for errors and a lack of accountability.
 Goals help you improve your product or service, identify your target audience, launch effective marketing campaigns, and increase sales.
 What’s not to love about having goals in place?

-You’ll have a mountain of information to process when starting your new business, and the Bachelor of Science in Business Administration (BSBA) in Entrepreneurship at Johnson & Wales University will help you avoid pitfalls that could harm your customers or clients and your business reputation.
+You’ll have a mountain of information to process when starting your new business, and the Bachelor of Science in Business Administration (BSBA) in Entrepreneurship at Johnson & Wales University will equip you with the expertise to mitigate challenges that could jeopardize your customers, clients, or business reputation.

 At JWU, you’ll learn all the basics of starting a small business, including the necessary concepts, skills, and values.
 Our instructors tackle what can go wrong if you aren’t fully prepared to build and run a tight ship from the moment you decide to start a business.